Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 GET /api/config Get server config (version, defaults, auth_required)

-PUT /api/settings Update settings
+PUT /api/settings Update settings (per-user or global based on role)

 POST /api/settings/test/slskd Test slskd connection